 When school's out, Clubs are in. ￼

-In every community, boys and girls are left to find their own recreation and companionship after school.
 An increasing number of children are at home with no adult care or supervision, or out on the street when school is out.
 Young people need to know that someone cares about them.
 Boys & Girls Clubs offer that and more.
 Club programs and services promote and enhance the development of boys and girls by instilling a sense of competence, usefulness, belonging and influence.

-Annapolis (4 Clubs) • Pasadena (1 Club) • Severn (1 Club)
+Annapolis (3 Clubs) • Pasadena (1 Club) • Severn (1 Club)

-Good Character & Citizenship
+- Good Character and Citizenship

 $20 for the school year and no child is turned away for not being able to pay .